JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-idioms-strings.md

 System.out.println(result);
 ```

-In Java 15, multi-line strings appeared.
-There is one thing to keep in mind: if you print a multi-line string and the triple-quote is on the next line, there will be an extra empty line:
+In Java 15, text blocks appeared.
+There is one thing to keep in mind: if you print a multiline string
+and the triple-quote is on the next line, there will be an extra empty line:

 ```java
 // Java